Development Assessment Panel (DAP)

 View Metropolitan Inner-North Joint Development Assessment Panel minutes and agendasClick here

-A development assessment panel (DAP) is an independent decision-making body which determines certain development applications in the place of the original decision maker, being the local government authority and/or the Western Australian Planning Commission (WAPC).
+The Development Assessment Panel (DAP) or Joint Development Assessment Panel (JDAP) is an independent decision-making body which determines certain development applications in the place of the original decision maker, being the local government authority and/or the Western Australian Planning Commission (WAPC).
 DAP's are comprised of independent technical experts and elected local government representatives.

-Joint development assessment panels (JDAPs) were established to service two or more local governments and the City of Stirling is part of the metro north-west joint development assessment panel.
+Joint development assessment panels were established to service two or more local governments and the City of Stirling is part of the Metro Inner-North Joint Development Assessment Panel.